TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 ![Linked YZ and XZ viewports](images/Linked2DViewports.gif)

 Navigating the 2D viewports is naturally a lot simpler than navigating the 3D viewport.
 You can pan the viewport by holding and dragging either the middle or the right mouse button, and you can use the scroll wheel to adjust the zoom.
-Note that if you have set your viewport layout to show more than one 2D viewport, then the 2D viewportss are linked.
+Note that if you have set your viewport layout to show more than one 2D viewport, then the 2D viewports are linked.
 Specifically, the zoom factor is linked so that you always have a consistent zoom level across all 2D viewports, and the viewports are panned simultaneously along the same axes.
 This means that if you pan the XY viewport along the X axis, the XZ viewport gets panned along the X axis, too, so that you don't have to pan both viewports manually.
 Also note that zooming always keeps the coordinates under the mouse pointer invariant, that is, you can focus on a particular object or area by hovering the mouse over it and zooming in or out.

 ## FOV and Zoom